Reconstruction algorithm

 • Point clouds and footprints are properly aligned.
 Not only must the input data be in the same coordinate reference system (CRS), but also the positional error (horizontal shift) is assumed to be minimal.

 • Point clouds should be free of outliers and classified with at least buildings and terrain classes.
 In case the building points contain vegetation and other off-ground artefacts it might interfere with the reconstruction.
-For more information on the requirements of the input data, see Requirements on the input data.
+For more information on the requirements of the input data, see Input data requirements.

 Algorithm overview